Father of molested girls lunges at disgraced USA Gymnastics doctor in court

 Nassar has already been sentenced to up to 175 years in prison for his guilty plea in neighboring Ingham County to molesting young women under the guise of medical treatment.
 He is scheduled to receive an additional sentence on Monday for his guilty plea to related charges in Eaton County.

-At a news conference with his family and attorney hours after the outburst, Margraves, apologized for his behavior, saying he was “remorseful” and “embarrassed” for losing his composure.
+At a news conference with his family and attorney hours after the outburst, Margraves apologized for his behavior, saying he was “remorseful” and “embarrassed” for losing his composure.

 “I am no hero.
 My daughters are heroes, and all the victims and survivors of this terrible atrocity,” he said, adding that he became enraged when “I had to hear what was said in those (victim) statements, and I had to look over at Larry Nassar shaking his head.”